maxmay94/leet-code/README.md

-# A collcetion of solved problems from leetcode in no particular order
+# Problems from leetcode AND code wars, using JavaScript AND Python